What Is The Internet? Partial Connectivity in the Internet Core: The Problem of Partial Reachability

 \subsubsection{Peninsulas: Partial Connectivity}

 Link and power failures create islands, but a more pernicious problem is \emph{partial} connectivity, when one can reach some destinations, but not others.
-We call a group of public IP addresses with partial connectivity with the Internet a \emph{peninsula} (In a geographic peninsula, the mainland may be visible over water, but reachable only with a detour.
-In a network peninsula, routing between two points may require a relay through a third party.)
+We call a group of public IP addresses with partial connectivity to the Internet's core a \emph{peninsula}.
+(In a geographic peninsula, the mainland may be visible over water, but reachable only with a detour.
+In a network peninsula, routing between two points may require a relay through a third location.)
 Peninsulas occur when some upstream providers of a multi-homed network accept traffic but then drop it due to outages, peering disputes, or firewalls.
-Peninsula existance has long been recognized, with overlay networks designed to route around them in RON~\cite{andersen2001resilient}, Hubble~\cite{katz2008studying}, and LIFEGUARD~\cite{katz2012lifeguard}.
+Peninsula existence has long been recognized, with overlay networks designed to route around them in RON~\cite{andersen2001resilient}, Hubble~\cite{katz2008studying}, and LIFEGUARD~\cite{katz2012lifeguard}.

 \textbf{Examples in IPv6:} An example of a persistent peninsula is the IPv6 peering dispute between Hurricane Electric (HE) and Cogent.
 These ISPs decline to peer in IPv6, nor are they willing to forward their IPv6 traffic through another party.
-This problem was noted in 2009~\cite{ipv6peeringdisputes} and is visible as of June 2020 in DNSMON~\cite{dnsmon} (\autoref{sec:dnsmon}).
-We confirm unreachability between HE and Cogent users in IPv6 with traceroutes from looking glasses~\cite{he_looking_glass,cogent_looking_glass} in one to DNS in the other (HE at 2001:470:20::2 and Cogent at 2001:550:1:a::d).
+This problem was noted in 2009~\cite{ipv6peeringdisputes} and is visible as of June 2020 in DNSMon~\cite{dnsmon} (\autoref{sec:dnsmon}).
+We confirm unreachability between HE and Cogent users in IPv6 with traceroutes from looking glasses~\cite{he_looking_glass,cogent_looking_glass} (HE at 2001:470:20::2 and Cogent at 2001:550:1:a::d).
 Neither can reach their neighbor's server, but both reach their own.
 (Their IPv4 reachability is fine.)

 Other IPv6 disputes are Cogent with Google~\cite{google_cogent}, and Cloudflare with Hurricane Electric~\cite{cloudfare_he}.
 Disputes are often due to an inability to agree to settlement-free or paid peering.